franck-benault/creditCardFraudDetection/README.md

 So the classical encoding may create a lot of column and the algorithm will be slow and will have poor results.

 ### MCC (Merchant Category Code)
+The MCC code defined the type of activity the merchant does.
+Even it is not always fully thrustable.
+It seems an important information about the fraud detection.
+The fraudsters are targeted a type of activities.
+The information value calculated on this field is 1.404 which shows the importance of this field.

+If we consider the case of 1 million transactions per day.
+We can evaluate that 500 differents mcc categories are used per day.
+The idea is to group the mcc code in around 10 groups without loosing to much information.

+Issuing the grouping proposed in [PR1] does not give a good IV result the information value calculated on this grouping is 0.00008.

+If we just do a simple grouping using the code 6011 (AUTOMATED CASH DISBURSEMENTS) or ATM representing around 2% of the transactions.
+This simple grouping with on one side ATM and on the other side all other codes has an information value of 0.023.

 ### Terminal Country
 The terminal country is stored using the norm ISO-3166-1 the code alpha3, meaning that Belgium is stored using "BEL".